lyquita/Hireoo/README.md

 I love to try things that look interesting or never try before.
 It makes me excited and motivated.

+I'm a PM, literally it kind of product manager, and project manager.
+But I won't care about the title, I know I just a  'designer' that solves a problem through design.
+It makes me excited when I know what I do can help other people.

 ### And...Me?
 - 🥛 I drink a bottle of milk tea every day without ice and sugar, but pearls.
 - 🤯 I think a got a little bit of ' generalized anxiety disorder '.
 I'm sorry about that sometimes I look like depression😵, just leave me alone.
 I can address it by myself.